Poincar\'e and logarithmic Sobolev constants for metastable Markov chains via capacitary inequalities: Introduction

 The \emph{random Gibbs measure} on $\cS$ is defined by

 where $\beta \geq 0$ is the inverse temperature and $Z$ is the normalization constant also called \emph{partition function}.
-The \emph{Glauber dynamics}, that we consider, is a Markov chain $(\sigma(t) : t \geq 0)$ in discrete-time with \emph{random transition probabilities}
+The additional factor $2^{-N}$ is for convenience and to be consistent with the definition in~\cite[(14.2.1)]{BdH15}.
+The \emph{Glauber dynamics}, that we consider, is a Markov chain $(\sigma(t) : t \in \N_0)$ in discrete-time with \emph{random transition probabilities}

 where $[x]_+ \ldef \max\set{x,0}$ and $p(\sigma, \sigma) = 1 - \sum_{\sigma' \in \cS} p(\sigma, \sigma')$.
 Notice that, for each realization of the magnetic field $h$, the Markov chain is ergodic and reversible with respect to the Gibbs measure $\mu$.